katiebvogel/nodeapp1/README.md

-10/29/16 -- Working on reading, parsing files synchronously.  fs-sync or fs-wait?  (look in template2.js, Katie)
+10/29/16 -- Working on reading, parsing files synchronously.  fs-sync or fs-wait?  (look in template2.js, Katie) fs-then.